For the 2024/25 academic year, funding is open to both UK and International research students.

-Awards for both UK residents and international applicants pay a stipend to cover maintenance as well as paying the university fees and research training support.
-The stipend is at the standard UKRI rate (for 2021/22 that is £15,609 per annum).
+Awards for both UK residents and international applicants pay a stipend to cover maintenance as well as paying the university fees and providing a research training support grant.
+The stipend is at the standard UKRI rate (for 2023/24 that is £18,622 per annum).

 UKCISA provides information on tuition fees to help you assess your fee status.

 We normally expect to have allocated studentships by late Spring for the course starting in October.

 - UK Applicants: HetSys provides funding for the four-year programme to UK students.